mjpost/bibsearch/manual.md

     QUERIES][] section.
 By default the search results are listed in a human-readable format.
 Use the `-b` option to show them in BibTeX format.

+* `arxiv` [<query>]:
+    TODO

 * `open` [<query>]:
     Opens the corresponding paper if the <query> returns only one result.
     Requires the BibTeX entry to specify an <URL> field.
 See the [SEARCH QUERIES][] section for the syntax of the <query>.

+* `tex` <file>:
+    Generates the BibTeX file corresponding to a .tex file.
+The information is read from the .aux file, i.e. LaTeX needs to have been run at least once.
+    By default the BibTeX entries are printed to stdout.
+With the `-b` option the bib file specified in the .tex file is generated, although it will not be overwritten if it already exists.
+Use `-B` if you want to overwrite the file.

+* `edit` [<query>]:
+    Opens an external editor to edit the BibTeX entries returned by the
+    <query>.
+Please do not modify the `original_key` field, as this is used
+    internally by `bibsearch` to identify the entries.

+* `remove` [<query>]:
+    Removes the entries returned by <query>.

+* `macros`:
+    Lists the macros known by bibsearch that can be used in search queries.

 ## SEARCH QUERIES